 Alf Blitzer, a long-standing Trustee and son of a C&C alum, serves as the Chair of the Board’s Audit and Risk Committee.
 Previously, he served as the Chair of the Board’s Development Committee from 2006 until 2011.
 He has been an IT executive for over 25 years and had roles on the national board of City at Peace and the board of directors of the Greenwich Village Little League.
 Alf’s son attended City and Country from the 2s–3s, graduating in 2009.

-Kate Bostock-Shefferman, who joined the Board in 2014, serves as the Board’s Secretary and chairs the Development Committee.
+Kate Bostock-Shefferman, who joined the Board in 2014, serves as the Board’s Secretary and chairs the Development Committee and the Committee on Trustees.
 She and her husband, Jesse Shefferman, are the Parent Chairs of the School’s Annual Fund.
 Kate is engaged in many community and philanthropic interests.
 She has a B.A. in History from Duke University and received her M.B.A. from Duke’s Fuqua School of Business.
 She and her husband have two daughters at City and Country School (’21 and ’24).

 Josh Cender joined the Board in 2016 and is the Board Chair.
 He also serves as the Chair of the Communications and Finance Committees, and Vice-Chair of the Development Committee.
 He previously served as Co-President of the Parents Association (2014–16), and has been a Group Representative and Annual Fund Representative multiple times.
 Josh and his wife, Laura Raicovich, have a son at C&C (’23).
 Josh is a family office executive experienced in finance, law, and operations, and began his career as a transactional attorney at Gibson, Dunn & Crutcher LLP.
 He has a law degree from New York University and a bachelor’s degree from the University of Pennsylvania.